tobiasgerstenberg/homepage/content/home/home.md

 <br>
 The Causality in Cognition Lab at Stanford University studies the role of causality in our understanding of the world, and of each other.

-We'll be starting our work in the fall of 2018.